stb-srv/wp-overlay-restaurant/README.md

 `tile4TitleFont` (or use the corresponding `data-*` attributes) to override the default styles individually.

+In the same way the text of each tile can be styled.
+Use `tile1TextSize`, `tile1TextColor` and `tile1TextFont` (and the equivalents for tiles 2–4) or the matching `data-*` attributes to set size, colour and font per tile.

 The overlay container automatically adjusts its width for different screen sizes.
 On narrow screens it becomes almost full width while on large screens it shrinks a bit for a more balanced appearance.
 The tile